 Annemarie Durbin is the Santander UK Employee Designated NED representing the views of employees in the Boardroom.
-For more information see the Section 172: Stakeholder Voice section.

 Consultation with Employees

 Santander UK has a successful history of working in partnership with its recognised trade unions, Advance and the Communication Workers Union (CWU), who collectively negotiate on behalf of approximately 99.5% of our UK workforce.
 Both trade unions are affiliated to the Trades Union Congress.
 We consult Advance and the CWU on significant proposals including those relating to change across the business at both national and local levels.